ulisesbocchio/react-redux-boilerout/README.md

 export default sliceReducer('todos')(TodosReducer);

 ```
-And don't forget to export using the `sliceReducer` HOF for which the first call receives the store **slice** name that
+And don't forget to export your class using the `sliceReducer` decorator for which you need specify the store **slice** name that
-it will listen to, just like you would with `combineReducers` and on the second call provide the class being used as actions
+it will listen to, like you would with `combineReducers`.

-reducer.
-The initial state of the **slice** is defined with the special function `initialState`.
+The initial state of the **slice** is defined with the special **static** function `initialState`.

 Each method of the class receives the arguments passed to the action dispatcher when it was called, and the last argument
 is the current `state`.
 The method must then return the new state of the **slice**, just like you would with a regular reducer,
 without mutating the current state of course, instead you need to make sure it's a new instance with the appropriate changes.

-For the above example with an empty preloaded state, the store would be initialized with:
+For the above example with an empty preloadedState passed to redux, the store would be initialized with:

 ```js
 {